jbianquetti/chef-sybase/README.md

 * create templates
 * create files
 * constraint to redhat family
+* Do somethig cool with sysctl.conf  maybe with Chef::File:Edit !
+This is an horrible way !
+* Feed  SQL scripts (includes secure password mangement!!)
+* Manage dababases with LWRP
 * use minitest, Luke!
 * build Readme.md and TODO.md
 * Readme.md examples
-* Try to buil attributes for ASE Editions (Developer, Enterprise,..)
+* Try to build attributes for ASE Editions (Developer, Enterprise,..)
-* try to run over other OS
+* try to run over others OS
 * add roles capabilities